oahull0112/ESIFHPC4/stream/README.md

 ## How to build

 Build procedures are described in the source directories.
+Complete examples can be found in the test-run directories

 ## Run Definitions and Requirements